sarahmei/embloggen/README.md

 # Embloggen

-A Rails application for turning your Claritweetstorms into blog posts.
+A Rails application for turning your tweetstorms into blog posts.

 ### How to get it going locally